Schluggi/pymap-copy/README.md

 --destination-pass=abcdef
 ```
 If you just want to look what would happen append `-d`/`--dry-run`.

+### Redirections
+You want to merge `INBOX.Send Items` with the `INBOX.Send` folder?
+You can do this with `-r/--redirect`.
+The syntax of this argument is simple `source:destination`.
+For this example you can use `-r "INBOX.Send Items:INBOX.Send"`
+to put all mails from the source folder `INBOX.Send Items` the to destination folder `INBOX.Send`.
+Please make sure you use quotation marks if one of the folders includes a special character or space like as in this example.
+In addition, the folder names must be case-sensitive with the correct delimiter.
+Do a dry run (`-d/--dry-run`) to check
+that everything will redirect correctly.

 ### Performance optimization
 You could change the buffer size with `-b`/`--buffer-size` to increase the download speed from the source.